adopted-ember-addons/ember-launch-darkly/README.md

 });
 ```

-## Upgrading to v1.x
+## Upgrading to v2.0

-Version 1.x of the addon is built of Ember Octane (>= v3.15) and beyond.
+v2.0 of the addon is built for Ember Octane (>= v3.12) and beyond.
 It contains breaking changes from the previous releases.
-If you would like to upgrade from v0.7 or earlier, please following the instructions in [UPGRADING_TO_1.x.md](UPGRADING_TO_1.x.md) file.
+If you would like to upgrade from v1.0 or earlier, please following the instructions in [UPGRADING_TO_v2.x.md](UPGRADING_TO_v2.x.md) file.

 <p align="center"><sub>Made with :heart: by The Ember Launch Darkly Team</sub></p>